Quinnipiac University

 QU Academy for High School Students

 QU Academy empowers motivated high school students to jumpstart their college careers before they arrive on campus.
-By enrolling in select courses from our School of Communications, School of Health Sciences and College of Arts and Sciences, local students in our partner districts can explore their interests while earning transferable college credits.
+By enrolling in select courses from our School of Communications and College of Arts and Sciences, local students in our partner districts can explore their interests while earning transferable college credits.

 Interested students should contact their high school teachers for information on how to register.